National Association of Rocketry: Governance

 The NAR is governed by a board of trustees consisting of nine senior members (age 21 and over) of the NAR, elected by vote of members age 16 and older.
-Trustees serve for terms of three years, with three of the nine positions coming up for election each year.
+Trustees have terms of three years, with three of the nine positions coming up for election each year.
 The president, vice president, secretary, and treasurer of the NAR are elected by the board from within these nine.
-The president serves as the chief operating officer on a day-to-day basis and is authorized to transact the NAR's business as directed by the board of trustees and in accordance with the NAR's by-laws.
+The president is the chief operating officer on a day-to-day basis and is authorized to transact the NAR's business as directed by the board of trustees and in accordance with the NAR's by-laws.

 The NAR board meets twice per year, just before NARCON in the late winter and NARAM in midsummer.
 These meetings provide direction to the president, establish the NAR's policies, and oversee its finances.
 In between board meetings, a board-approved executive committee of three trustees is empowered to act in the stead of the board, subject to ratification of any actions by the board at its next meeting.

 Most of the NAR's services are delivered through standing committees.
 These committees report to the board of trustees via an assigned liaison or are headed by a Trustee directly.
 The current standing committees include Membership, Education, Technical Services (“NARTS”), NARTREK (skills education program), National Events, Periodicals, Section Activities, High Power Rocketry Services, Standards and Testing, Safety, and NAR Historian.

 Ad-hoc committees may be established from time to time to address temporary or one-time requirements.
 A Special Committee for the Enhancement of National Events is currently exploring ways to attract more members to the NAR's national events and to encourage greater participation in rocketry competition.